-The annual meeting of stockholders of Lexicon Genetics Incorporated will be held on Wednesday, April 25, 2007 at 1:30 p.m., local time, at The Marriott Woodlands Waterway Hotel and Convention Center, 1601 Lake Robbins Drive, The Woodlands, Texas, to:
+The annual meeting of stockholders of Lexicon Pharmaceuticals, Inc. will be held on Wednesday, April 23, 2008 at 1:30 p.m., local time, at The Marriott Woodlands Waterway Hotel and Convention Center, 1601 Lake Robbins Drive, The Woodlands, Texas, to:

-- elect three Class I directors: - ratify and approve an amendment to our restated certificate of incorporation changing the name of our company to "Lexicon Pharmaceuticals, Inc."; - ratify and approve the appointment of Ernst & Young LLP as our independent auditors for the fiscal year ending December 31, 2007; and - act on any other business that properly comes before the annual meeting.
+- · elect four Class II directors; - · ratify and approve the appointment of Ernst & Young LLP as our independent auditors for the fiscal year ending December 31, 2008; and - $\cdot\,$ act on any other business that properly comes before the annual meeting.

-You are entitled to vote at the annual meeting only if you are the record owner of shares of our common stock at the close of business on March 6, 2007.
+You are entitled to vote at the annual meeting only if you are the record owner of shares of our common stock at the close of business on February 26, 2008.

 It is important that your shares be represented at the annual meeting whether or not you plan to attend.
-Please mark, sign and date the enclosed proxy and return it in the accompanying postpaid envelope as promptly as possible.
+Please cast your vote electronically on the Internet, by telephone or by signing and returning the enclosed proxy card as promptly as possible.
 If you are present at the annual meeting, and wish to do so, you may revoke the proxy and vote in person.